 Batteries are rated for energy capacity in "amp-hours", and 1 amp hour is 1 amp of consumption for one hour.
 It's known that the energy quantity you can extract from a battery depends on the discharge rate.
 Typically the higher the discharge rate, the less total energy you can extract.
 Therefore the amp-hour rating is measured at a standard discharge rate.

 Typically lithium-ion batteries can't charge that fast.
-A 1C charge rate is thought to be the fastest lithium-ion can be recharged without damaging the pack.
+A 1C charge rate is thought to be the fastest lithium-ion batteries can be recharged without damaging the pack.

 But, the actual fastest-safe-charge-rate depends on the precise chemical formulation of the battery pack.
 Some can charge faster than others.
+Battery makers and car makers have test systems to repeatedly charge and discharge battery packs, to measure heat buildup and battery capacity degradation at different charge rates.

 Implementation of higher charge rate